 Constant emotional and sexual abuse took a toll.
-Eventually my self esteem plummeted and I turned emotionally numb.
+I was exposed to so much toxic masculinity and misogyny.
+Eventually my self-esteem plummeted, and I turned emotionally numb.
 As a result, I was miserable, depressed and prone to several anxiety attacks a day.
-The worst part about all of it was I thought that was acceptable.
+My anxiety attacks were so severe that I truly believed I was going to die.
+What was upsetting is that I thought that was my new normal.
 I began to look in the mirror and see someone starring back that I did not recognize.
 It horrified me that I could not relate to the reflection in the mirror.
-I began to stare at all the features I hated about myself and wonder why my reflection was so ugly.
+On top of that, I started to stare at all the features I disliked about myself and wonder why my reflection was so unattractive.
 I had truly lost myself, and I did not remember who I was anymore, what I loved or what I was good at.

-“You are allowed to be both a masterpiece and a work in progress, simultaneously” – Sophia Bush.
+“You are allowed to be both a masterpiece and a work in progress, simultaneously” – Sophia Bush

 You may wonder why I have decided to put together such a personal post.
-It is my dream that my writing will help someone going through a similar situation.
-I am also proud of myself for getting to this point.
-It would have been much easier to let my anxiety and depression win.
-I encourage all of you to set aside time to partake in activities that bring you true happiness, and be truly present while you do these activities.
-Do not let anyone treat you poorly, remove yourself from toxic relationships and move away from those that do not seek to give anything back to you.
+It is my hope that my writing will help someone going through a similar situation.
+I am also proud of myself for getting to this point, it would have been much easier to let my anxiety and depression win.
+I encourage all of you to set aside time to partake in activities that bring you true happiness, and to be truly present while you do these activities.
+Do not let anyone treat you poorly, remove yourself from toxic relationships and move away from those that do not seek to support you or give anything back to you.
 Do not settle or stay in situations that make you feel alienated from yourself.
 You are so much more important than that.